1. Our contract

 13.6 You must not make payments into your account just to receive the OVO Interest Reward.
 If we think you're doing this, we'll refund the extra amounts to you and we may withhold payment of the OVO Interest Reward on those amounts.

-14.1 An Online Discount may be available if you are an OVO Energy customer and manage your account online and follow the Online Rules set out in section 14.3 below, unless we withdraw it under section 14.6.
+14.1 If you have a plan with us which includes an Online Discount, you must manage your account online and follow the Online Rules set out in section 14.3 below.
+If at any time you do not comply with section 14.3, we may remove your Online Discount for the duration of your plan.
 For details of the current amount of the Online Discount and how it’s applied, please see our OVO Energy Charges list.
+We reserve the right to withdraw the Online Discount at any time under section 14.6.

-(h) You will renew your contract using My OVO only (if you decide to renew).
+(h) you will renew your contract using My OVO only (if you decide to renew); and

 14.4 We will regularly review your account activity to make sure that you have been following the Online Rules.
 If you haven’t, we will remove your Online Discount, unless you weren’t able to follow them because My OVO wasn’t accessible or working properly.